-Student Requirement
+Student Requirement Assignment 5: Field study report

-Assignment 5: Field study report
+- Individual work - 6000 words (+/- 10%) not counting the bibliography - 60% of total grade - Focus: detailed analysis of one aspect of development in Ghana (your field research) - Submitted electronically May 26 through Inspera

-- Individual work - 6000 words (+/- 10%) not counting the bibliography - 60% of total grade - Focus: detailed analysis of one aspect of development in Ghana (your field research) - Submitted electronically May 20 through Inspera research material collected during the fieldwork will be shared among the group members.
+Each student writes their own report based on the field study done with the group.
+All Student Requirement Assignment 4: Oral presentation on field study findings Student Requirement Assignment 5: Field study report 9 research material collected during the fieldwork will be shared among the group members.
 Even though the data collection is done collectively under the same research question(s), the students can choose different angles to the material when writing up the report.
 Field reports can therefore be different from other group members' reports, and each student choose theories and concepts to build on.
 It is also each student who individually does the data analysis and hence presents their own findings.
 In the field report, it is important to discuss both the methods and process of doing research, as well as the interpretation of the data.
 You should state in the field report that the data was collected in a group.
 The discussion should be related to the curriculum of the course, including theoretical and conceptual approaches.